International-Medical-KK/PsynaryExporter/README.md

 The PsynaryExtractor is command line program to be run from the command line or terminal.

-Download all of the files here in the GitHub repository related to your operating sytem.
+Download all of the files here in the GitHub repository related to your operating system.

 ## Mac Setup